 However, it is important to remember that most people are able to collect pensions without any impact on their Social Security disability payments.
 Generally speaking, only those who worked for part of their career in a position that did not require them to pay into Social Security could face deductions in their benefits.

-If your application for disability benefits has been denied and you need help filing for disability, contact our skilled social security disability attorneys in Phoenix today.
+If your application for disability benefits has been denied and you need help filing for disability, contact a Phoenix Social Security Disability attorney at Dayes Law Firm PC today.